 For businesses and individuals alike, this month is a great opportunity to brush up on your cyber hygiene skills – especially as cyber-attacks increase and become more common.
 In 2022 alone, we’ve already experienced over eight million data breaches across the globe.

 To protect your home, your organization and your data, you need to take action.
+You need to know the different types of cybersecurity that can protect your computers, mobile devices, data, and other electronic devices and systems..
 With that in mind, here’s a handy list of cybersecurity tactics you can follow each day to stay secure online.

 Four Security Tactics To Stay Safe Online